Castles & Museums

 Orford Castle

-Orford castle is another local English Heritage site.
-This castle gives you the chance to explore an almost intact polygonal tower fro the basement all the way up to the roof, with beautify views of the pretty town and former port developed by Henry II.
+Orford Castle is another local English Heritage site.
+This castle gives you the chance to explore an almost intact polygonal tower from the basement all the way up to the roof, with beautiful views of the pretty town and former port developed by Henry II.

 View Website